Introduce Flowers Into Your Christmas Decor

-A great way to harmonize these styles is by incorporating flora into the decor.
+A great way to harmonize these styles is by incorporating artificial flowers into the decor.
 Below are traditional Christmas plants that you can try.

-Poinsettias – One of the most popular Christmas plants, poinsettias are available in traditional holiday colors of red and green.
-You can display them in a wreath as a centerpiece or lined up across the windowsill and mantel.
+One of the most popular Christmas plants, poinsettias feature the traditional holiday colors of red and green.
+You can display them in a wreath, as a centerpiece, or lined up across the windowsill and mantel.
 To keep the plants alive longer, place the pots along a sunny window and let them dry out between watering.
 Be cautious when handling the plants to keep the stems from breaking.

-Christmas Cactus – Available all year round and with proper care, the plant may live for years.
+Available all year round, the plant may live for years with the proper care.
 Keep the plant in a sunny spot and be sure not to overwater it.
 Christmas cacti come in various colors like red, pink, white, and yellow.
 It also makes a stunning table centerpiece or used in place of a wreath and hung from a window frame that is bordered with pine garlands.

-Mistletoe – Mistletoe is frequently used as an add-on to Christmas floral arrangements, crafts and wreaths.
-It may also be displayed on its own or with some twigs or a Christmas ball.
+Mistletoe is frequently used as an add-on to Christmas floral arrangements, crafts and wreaths.
+It may also be displayed on its own, or with some twigs or a Christmas ball.
 It is usually hung from a door frame and according to tradition, once two people find themselves “under the mistletoe,” they should kiss.

 Here are some ideas on how to use the plants in your home: